jmpp/ImageInGame.js/README.md

   Note that if set to `true`, there will be 2 cases :

     1. The alternation will be HORIZONTAL if you've previously defined `animDirection` to `'left2right'` or `'right2left'`.
     2. The alternation will be VERTICAL if you've previously defined `animDirection` to `'top2bottom'` or `'bottom2top'`.

+* The `animByFrame` property is an integer which indicates at how many frames the animation must change.
+The higher this number is, the higher the animation is long.
+Its default value is **12**.

 **At this step, your sprite is ready to be used, but you need also to tell the librarie that it should update each state of the sprite.** Please refer to the section below : "Animation update"